j-greig/cyclelovedesignco/_posts/2016-10-14-quick-seo-tips.md

 4. Do some keyword research using Google
 5. Link your pages together intelligently
 6. Ask people to link to your content
-7. Turn your most frequenctly asked questions into blog posts
+7. Turn the questions you are most often asked questions into blog posts